jLucasAlves/poc-golang-freight/README.md

 ___

-## Development
+## Development (outside dev-container VScode)

-The requirement to use this repo is `docker` and `docker-compose >=v1.27`, if you need to install this plugin, follow this steps:
+The requirement to use this repo is `docker` and `docker-compose >=v1.27`, if you need to install this plugin, follow these steps:

 - install [Docker](https://docs.docker.com/engine/install/ubuntu/)
 - install [Docker compose](https://docs.docker.com/compose/install/)